 - Celia Ffitch-Stewart is a fully insured driver-guide with Mercedes limousine for your tailor-made guided tour.
 She offers half day, full day or extended tours.
 Airport collection (Edinburgh, Aberdeen or Inverness).
 Services can include itinerary planning and accommodation reservations.
 Meet your clan chief, trace your roots, stay in a castle, tour the distilleries.
 Member of HOSTGA (Highlands of Scotland Tour Guide Association).
 Based in Fortrose, near Inverness.

 - In association with Shiel Buses, the ferry company Caledonian MacBrayne offers a day trip from Fort William to Armadale on the Isle of Skye.
 This includes entrance to the Clan Donald Skye museum, gardens and castle ruins.
-This operates on Mondays - Fridays from 4 April until 17 October 2014.
+This operates on Mondays - Fridays from 3 April until 25 October 2015.
 Visit the CalMac ferry web site for details.
+Tel: 01397 705 285.

 - EasyDrive in Fort William has a wide range of hire cars, vans and people carriers.
 Free delivery to the rail/bus station or your accommodation within a 5 mile radius of Fort William.
 Local company with personal service.
+Drop-off available in Inverness, Edinburgh and Glasgow.
 Tel: 01397 701616.

 - Practical Car & Van Rental at Slipway Autos in Corpach, just outside Fort William.
 Tel: 01397 772404.
 Part of a UK national car hire company.

 - Fort William Car Hire and Rental is based in Camaghael, just outside Fort William.
 Tel: 01397 701515 / 07733149345.